Honorable

 citizens, throwing babies into roaring fires, raping men, women and children,

-SPLM-N provides some protection for the people in the Nuba Mountains and Blue
+the SPLM-N provides some protection for the people in the Nuba Mountains and

-Nile, NISS operates in government-controlled areas and arbitrarily arrests,
+Blue Nile, NISS operates in government-controlled areas and arbitrarily

-Sudan, large numbers of NISS controlled Rapid Support Forces are in place to
+Eastern Sudan, large numbers of NISS controlled Rapid Support Forces are in

-supposedly “stop” human trafficking, yet it has been widely reported that RSF
+place to supposedly “stop” human trafficking, yet it has been widely reported

-forces are deeply involved in the trafficking themselves.
-RSF forces are
+that RSF forces are deeply involved in the trafficking themselves.
+RSF forces are profiting from this

-profiting from this trafficking and have been accused of torturing migrants and
+trafficking and have been accused of torturing migrants and extorting them for

-project of NISS has been to facilitate the seizure by foreigners of land owned
+special project of NISS has been to facilitate the seizure by foreigners of

 repatriation nearly impossible for people too afraid to return to their homes.